Alejandro Ciccarelli: Biography

-Despite these criticisms, most of Chile's prominent painters of the time began as his students; including Nicolás Guzmán Bustamante, Pascual Ortega, Pedro Lira, Cosme San Martín, Onofre Jarpa and Agustina Gutiérrez.
+Despite these criticisms, most of Chile's prominent painters of the time began as his students; including Nicolás Guzmán Bustamante, Pascual Ortega, Pedro Lira, Cosme San Martín, Onofre Jarpa, Manuel Antonio Caro, and Agustina Gutiérrez.

 In 1853 he became a Chilean citizen.
 In 1869, he resigned his position at the academy and was replaced by the German-born painter, Ernst Kirchbach.
 He remained in Chile until his death.

 His works include an unknown, though large, number of portraits as well as religious and mythological scenes; based on Classical models.
 The motif of the "Painting-within-a-painting" had a particular appeal for him.
 A few colorful landscapes stand out as exceptions.